Entanglement based observables for quantum impurities: Convergence behaviour of the NRG--MPS technique

 In Fig.~\ref{fig: MPS convergence analysis}(b), we repeat the convergence analysis of the $\mathcal{P}_\text{d}$ for varying Wilson chain length $N$ for both the dot and cavity leads.
 We see that the weaker the dot-lead tunnel-coupling is, the longer $N$ has to be to capture the Kondo-associated entanglement features established in the system.
 This is a known requirement in NRG since the Wilson chain relates to the energy resolution of the lead.
 A finite chain truncates the information corresponding to coupling with lead electrons near the Fermi level.
 These low-energy electrons are the ones dominating the hybridisation with the dot in the low tunnel-coupling regime.

-Following our calibration, in the results presented in the main text, we set the dot-lead tunnelling amplitude at $t_\text{d}{=}0.25U$, as well as use MPS bond dimension $D{=}100$ and an NRG chain length $N{=}40$ for both the dot and cavity leads, i.e., where the purity value is close to 1/2, and the expected dot-lead Kondo singlet is detected.
+Following our calibration, in the results presented in the main text, we set the dot-lead tunneling amplitude at $t_\text{d}{=}0.25U$, as well as use MPS bond dimension $D{=}100$ and an NRG chain length $N{=}40$ for both the dot and cavity leads, i.e., where the purity value is close to 1/2, and the expected dot-lead Kondo singlet is detected.

-\section{2.
-Truncation to a single cavity level}
+\section{Truncation to a single cavity level}

-In the main text, we define and discuss the cavity Hamiltonian $ H_{\text{cav}}$, whose spin-degenerate electron levels $\epscj{=}\epsilon_{\text{cav}}^{\phantom\dag}{+}j\delta$ have constant spacing $\delta$.
-For the presented results, however, we suffice to include only a single cavity level.
-In this section, we check the validity of this approximation.
+In Sec.~\ref{sec: model} of the main text, we define and discuss the cavity Hamiltonian $ H_{\text{cav}}$, whose spin-degenerate electron levels $\epscj{=}\epsilon_{\text{cav}}^{\phantom\dag}{+}j\delta$ have constant spacing $\delta$, cf.~Eq.~\eqref{eq: cav hamiltonian}.
+For the presented results, however, we suffice to include only a two-level cavity.
+In this Section, we check the validity of this approximation.
 In Fig.~\ref{fig: single cavity level}, we compare the outcome of our VMPS analysis between a dot-cavity system with a single-level cavity and a two-level one.
 We perform the comparison for a dot located at $\epsilon_\text{d}{=}{-}U/2$, where the competition between Kondo and dot-cavity singlet formation occurs.

 In Figs.~\ref{fig: single cavity level}(a)~and~(b), we show that for $\epsilon_{\text{c}}{>}{-}U/2$ the single-level cavity exhibits the same physics as the two-level cavity.
-As discussed in the main text, at $\epsilon_{\text{c}}{\approx}0$ [cf. region (i)], the cavity is approximately occupied by a single electron and the dot-cavity molecule decouples from the environment [$\mathcal{P}_{\text{dc}}{\to}1$].
+As discussed in Sec.~\ref{sec: results} of the main text, at $\epsilon_{\text{c}}{\approx}0$ [cf. region (i)], the cavity is approximately occupied by a single electron and the dot-cavity molecule decouples from the environment [$\mathcal{P}_{\text{dc}}{\to}1$].
 For a cavity approximately empty or full, the purities are $\mathcal{P}_{\text{d}}{\approx}\mathcal{P}_{\text{dc}}{\approx}1/2$.
 Hence, we conclude that the cavity does not impact the many-body strong hybridisation between the dot and its environment, namely the dot-lead Kondo singlet.

 A different picture emerges for $\epsilon_{\text{c}}{<}{-}U/2$.
 In region (ii), for the single-level cavity case, the occupation $\langle n_{\text{c}}\rangle{=}2$ saturates and the system remains in the dot-lead singlet configuration.
 For the two-level case, a third electron occupies the cavity $\langle n_{\text{c}}\rangle{>}2$.
 At $\epsilon_{\text{c}}{\approx}{-}U$, $\mathcal{P}_{\text{d}}$ and $\mathcal{P}_{\text{dc}}$ of the two-level cavity [cf. region (iii)] are equal to the $\mathcal{P}_{\text{d}}$ and $\mathcal{P}_{\text{dc}}$ at $\epsilon_{\text{c}}{\approx}0$ [cf. region (i)].
 Thus, in the $\langle n_{\text{c}}\rangle{\approx}3$ configuration the unpaired cavity electron couples to the dot, exactly as in the $\langle n_{\text{c}}\rangle{\approx}1$ configuration, and establishes a molecular dot-cavity singlet quenching the Kondo effect.